 Water is one of the basic necessities of life.
 Without proper hydration your brain stops functioning properly.
 You obtain drinking water from a lot of sources, one of the main ones being bottled drinking water.

 But have you ever wondered why bottled drinking water has expiry dates?
+Is bottled water safe to drink after expiring?
 Can water really go bad?
 Read on to find out all this and more about the water that you have been drinking.

 Does Water Go Bad?

 Water cannot really go bad, especially bottled water that has not been opened yet.
 Since it has not been exposed to any external elements, in theory, bottled water is safe to drink for many years past its expiration date.

 Tap water, on the other hand, has a shelf life of six months if you are storing it in containers.

 When we talk about water going bad, we mean that it has been contaminated by some external factors.
 Therefore, it is the quality of the packaging that ultimately determines the life of bottled water.

 Apart from the quality of the plastic bottles, the way that you store bottled water also affects its shelf life.
 If you store it in a place that gets exposed to direct sunlight or in high temperatures, chemicals from the plastic will seep into the water and affect its taste and quality.